Review Canon EF 24-105mm f/3.5-5.6 IS STM

 All-round zoom: Canon EF 24-105mm f/3.5-5.6 IS STM

 Owners of a full-frame Canon camera who were looking for a standard zoom lens with a limited budget did not have it easy until recently.
 The obvious standard zoom was of course the 24-105 mm f4L IS USM.
-But for those for whom that was a bit too expensive, only the old EF 28-135 mm f/3.5-5.6 was left.
-Not a bad lens, but not the best, and with a somewhat limited wide-angle range.
-Canon has filled that gap with a new zoom lens, the EF 24-105 mm f/3.5-5.6 IS STM.
+But for those for whom that was a bit too expensive, Canon has filled the gap with a new zoom lens, the EF 24-105 mm f/3.5-5.6 IS STM.
 The zoom range, from 24mm wide-angle to 105mm telephoto, is very popular.
 From landscape to portrait, with this lens you can tackle a lot of subjects.
 The lens also has modern image stabilization that is much better than the stabilization of the 28-135 mm and an STM motor that is very suitable for video in combination with the Dual Pixel AF of, for example, the EOS 6D Mark II.

 The Canon EF 24-105 mm f/3.5-5.6 IS STM is a relatively light lens.
 At 525 grams, it is 260 grams lighter than the 24-105 mm f/4L IS USM II.
 That is not due to the number of lens elements.
 That is the same for both.
 The construction is different.
 For the 24-105 mm f/3.5-5.6 IS STM, a lot of plastic is used, and the lens is not extra-well protected against moisture.
 The lens is well put together, with little play and smooth zoom and focus rings.
 The aperture consists of 7 blades.
 That produces slightly less round bokeh balls than when you have a nine-bladed aperture.
 It is an odd number, so that you get stars with 14 points if you have small, bright light sources in frame with a small aperture.
 The lens has switches for autofocus/manual focus and for image stabilization, but no window that indicates the set focus distance.